Jump to content

 A very special thank you to The Silverman Group for providing complimentary tickets and making our dreams come true!

-Sitaara Jones is a Chicago native and enjoys working from home as a mom of two and wife.
+Author's Content Page Sitaara Jones is a Chicago native and enjoys working from home as a mama of three and wife.
 A former third-grade teacher, Sitaara enjoys making the lives of teachers and students healthier through movement and also works as a fitness instructor.

 More related articles